-This guide explains how to configure your Azure Active Directory (Azure AD) as a SAML SSO identity provider (IDP) for use with the Pulumi Cloud Console.
+This guide walks you through configuring your Azure Active Directory (Azure AD) as a SAML SSO identity provider (IDP) for the Pulumi Service.

 Add an application to your Azure AD tenant

-In the Azure portal, on the left navigation panel, click Azure Active Directory.
+In the Azure portal, on the left navigation panel, select Azure Active Directory.

-Click the Non-gallery application tile and in the Add your own application blade, enter Pulumi Cloud Console as the application name and click Add.
+Select Non-gallery application tile and in the Add your own application panel, enter Pulumi Service as the application name then select Add.

-In the new Pulumi Cloud Console application, navigate to the Single sign-on section, and select SAML.
+In the new Pulumi Service application, navigate to the Single sign-on section, and select SAML.

-The values you will want to use are dependent upon your organization’s name on Pulumi.
-Be sure
+The values you need to use are dependent upon your Pulumi organization name.
+Be sure to replace

-- Then, click on the Edit icon next to Name identifier value.
+Then, select the Edit icon next to Name identifier value.

-- In the Manage User Claims panel, expand the Choose name identifier format and select Email address.
+In the Manage User Claims panel, expand Choose name identifier format and select Email address.

-- Finally, click Save at the bottom of the Manage User Claims panel.
+Finally, select Save at the bottom of the Manage User Claims panel.

-NOTE: Be sure to assign users and groups to use your new Pulumi Cloud Console SAML application.
-That is how you can control access to who can join your Pulumi organization.
+Note: Be sure to assign users and groups to use your new Pulumi Service SAML application.
+That is how you can control membership access to your Pulumi organization.
 See the Azure AD documentation for more information.

 Configuring Your Pulumi Organization